innovationinsoftware/policy-dev/labs/sentinel-complex-logic/index.md

 ---

-## Part 3: Collection Operations (Based on Official Documentation)
+## Part 3: Collection Operations

-Sentinel supports collection operations such as `filter` and `map` for lists and maps ([see docs](https://developer.hashicorp.com/sentinel/docs/language/collection-operations)).
+Sentinel supports collection operations such as `filter` and `map` for lists and maps.
 Here are several focused examples, each as a separate policy file:

 ### a.
 Filtering a List